 You’ll dodge the Kiddie Tax if you employ your child because the tax only applies to unearned income.

 Limits apply to the Kiddie Tax rule, however.
-The tax only applies to unearned income over a certain amount: $2,200 as of 2021 if your child is any of the following:
+The tax only applies to unearned income over a certain amount: $2,200 for the 2021 tax year if your child is any of the following:

 - Younger than age 18